-Ann Wright, Team Manager
+Ann Wright, Chief Officer

 I joined Just Drop-In in January 2014 and have had the pleasure of leading and developing all of the day to day activity at Just Drop-In.
 I work alongside a positive and skilled staff and volunteer team who inspire and motivate me every day.
 We continuously strive to improve the quality and reach of our services to do all that we can to help young people find their feet.
 I am educated to post graduate level and have over 20 years experience working in the statutory sector with young people.
 I truly enjoy my role at Just Drop-In and look forward to seeing what each day brings!

 My role allows me to lead a fantastic team of staff and volunteers to provide a range of Wellbeing Services for local children, young people and parents.
 I have a Postgraduate Diploma in Youth & Community Work and a BSc Psychology & Criminology, along with 8 years’ experience in working with children, young people & families.
 It’s an absolute pleasure to walk alongside young people, supporting them in any way we can.

 Lisa Goodchild, Counselling Manager (18s and Over)

 I’ve been here since 2004 organising and overseeing the counselling service.
 Children and young people are great to work with – there’s an energy, immediacy and they often come up with creative ways to help themselves.
 People can often get ‘stuck’ in some way and have difficulty saying or feeling the way they do.
 We don’t advise young people – they usually have the key to unlock their own problems, counselling just helps them find it.